aegorfk/TensorFlow.js-for-any-model/README.md

   Method name is: tensorflow/serving/predict
 ```

 What you need from here, is that there will be 4 arrays: detection_boxes, detection_scores, detection_classes, num_detections.
+This is a default configuration the site works with.

 This model accepts tensors of the shape (-1, -1, -1, 3), which simply means it requires coloured pics as an input.
 For the output it returns (-1, 100, 4) shape, containing 4 points for the top left (x, y) and the top right (x, y) points.

 Then you would rather prune your model, or go straight to the quantisation step, which is necessary to let you model work on TensorFlow.js.
 This is done using a `tensorflowjs_converter` [utility](https://github.com/tensorflow/tfjs-converter)).
 Since while using TensorFlow.js, client technically has to download a model only once, since typically such a web model is chunked into 4MB shards (for Fast R-CNN 27 shards are created), such that a browser will cache them.
 With weight quantisation, we can compress our model parameters from `Float32s` to `Uint8s`.